De Finetti theorems for easy quantum groups: Finite quantum invariant sequences

-By using the Weingarten calculus, we can give a simple combinatorial formula for the moment functionals with respect to $E_n$ if $G_n$ is one of the easy quantum groups under consideration.
-In the half-liberated case, we must first show that $\mc B_n$ is central in $M_n$.
+By using the Weingarten calculus, we can give a simple combinatorial formula for the moment functionals with\vadjust{\goodbreak} respect to $E_n$ if $G_n$ is one of the easy quantum groups under consideration.
+In the half-liberated case, we must first show that $\mc B_n$ is central in $M_n$. \begin{lemma} Suppose that $(x_1,\dotsc,x_n)$ half-commute.
+If $H_n^* \subset G_n$, then the $G_n$-invariant subalgebra $\mc B_n$ is contained in the center of $M_n$. \end{lemma}